List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type (diesel), and insurance status.
-Ensure there are no pending challans.
+1. Check RC details on Parivahan app: Verify the owner’s name, registration date, and current insurance status.
+This confirms legal ownership and validity.

-- Match chassis number: Locate the chassis number (usually under the bonnet, on a doorframe sticker, and stamped on the chassis itself) and ensure it matches the RC book.
+2. Match Chassis and Engine Numbers: Locate the chassis number (under the bonnet, on a door frame sticker, and sometimes under the passenger seat) and the engine number.
+Ensure they exactly match the RC book.

-- Cold start test: Arrange to see the car when it hasn’t been run for several hours.
-Listen for hard starting, excessive smoke (blue/white), or unusual engine noises that disappear once warm.
+4. Cold Start Test: Arrange to visit when the car hasn’t been started for several hours.
+Listen for any difficulty starting, excessive smoke, or unusual engine noises immediately after cranking.

-- Check all four tyres: Look for uneven wear, which can indicate alignment issues, suspension problems, or even accident damage.
-Also, check the tyre date codes.
+5. Inspect All Four Tyres: Check for uneven wear patterns, which can point to alignment issues, suspension problems, or even accident damage.
+Also, look for the manufacturing date code on the sidewall.

-- Open bonnet: Look for any signs of oil leaks, check the coolant level (should be between min/max), inspect the battery terminals for corrosion, and check the condition of belts for cracks.
+6. Under-Bonnet Inspection: Look for any signs of oil leaks around the engine, check the coolant level and color, inspect the battery terminals for corrosion, and visually assess the condition of drive belts.

-- Check all electricals: Test power windows, central locking, ORVM adjustments, sunroof (if present), music system, all lights (headlights, tail lights, indicators), and the reverse camera.
+9. Verify All Electricals: Systematically test all power windows, central locking, ORVMs, the infotainment system, sunroof (if present), all interior and exterior lights, and the reverse camera.

 Insider Checks